MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 - C++ Build Insights is enabled by default if you install either the Desktop development with C++ workload using the Visual Studio installer:

 :::image type="complex" source="./media/installer-desktop-cpp-build-insights.png" alt-text="Screenshot of the Visual Studio Installer with the Desktop development with C++ workload selected.":::
 The list of installed components is shown.
-C++ Build Insights is highlighted and is selected to indicate it's installed.
+C++ Build Insights is highlighted and is selected which means it's installed.
 :::image-end:::

 Or the Game development with C++ workload:

 :::image type="complex" source="./media/installer-gamedev-cpp-build-insights.png" alt-text="Screenshot of the Visual Studio Installer with the Game development with C++ workload selected.":::
 The list of installed components is shown.
-C++ Build Insights is highlighted and is selected to indicate it's installed.
+C++ Build Insights is highlighted and is selected which means it's installed.
 :::image-end:::

 ## Overview

 Build Insights, now integrated into Visual Studio, helps you optimize your build times--especially for large projects like triple-A games.
-When a large header file is parsed, and particularly when it is repeatedly parsed, there's an impact on build time.
+When a large header file is parsed, and particularly when it's repeatedly parsed, there's an impact on build time.

 Build Insights provides analytics in the **Included Files** view, which helps diagnose the impact of parsing `#include` files in your project.
 It displays the time it takes to parse each header file and a view of the relationships between header files.